The 15 jurors selected for the trial of Derek Chauvin - WTMJ

 JUROR NO. 52

 Juror No. 52 is a Black man in his 30s.
 He describes himself as a friendly, positive person.
-He works in banking and is a sports fan, especially basketball.
+He works in banking and likes sports, especially basketball.
 He coaches youth sports and writes creatively for a hobby, including scripts and poetry.

 He said he had neutral opinions on Chauvin and Floyd.
 He said he has not seen the bystander video in its entirety but has seen clips of it two or three times.
 He hasn’t posted about it on social media but has talked with family and friends and he wrote in his questionnaire that his opinion has been “why didn’t the other officers stop Chauvin.”